Record-Rama: Beginnings

 Record-Rama was founded by Paul C. Mawhinney, a collector of vinyl records.
 He opened the store in 1968 in Ross Township, Pennsylvania.
 According to the store's website, Mawhinney was a significant help in restarting David Bowie's career by getting fellow Pittsburgher and RCA boss Tom Cossie to re-release the album Space Oddity in 1972 after its initial release in 1969 failed to hit.
 Mawhinney started the shop after his personal collection reached the many thousands.
 It was his wife who told him to get rid of the records or start a business around them.

 By the mid-1990s, Record-Rama was doing $5 million ($ million today) a year of business.
 In the years that followed, Mawhinney built what he claimed was the world's biggest record collection.
 He also cataloged records in a directory called the MusicMaster.
 Mawhinney released the first edition in 1982, and it came in two volumes: one listing by artist, the other by title.
 By 2003, the business had dropped to $500,000 a year, one tenth of what it had been.
 Mawhinney attributed the drop in sales to large retailers who were able to sell recorded music below cost and illegal Internet downloading.

 Closure

-Record-Rama closed in the summer of 2008 during the global credit crunch.
-Mawhinney stated that he had been squeezed out of business by the recording industry and large retailers who can sell compact discs to the public for less than his wholesale costs.
+Record-Rama closed in the summer of 2008 during the 2008 financial crisis.
+Mawhinney stated that he had been squeezed out of business by the recording industry and large retailers who can sell compact discs to the public for less than its wholesale costs.